 The confusion on my ten year-old's face when I explained to him what Sandy Hook was about, I can't undo that.
 When he walks into school, he will forever know that it happened, and he will ask himself if it will happen here.
-And if Mommy plays at an open-air event, will something happen there?
+And if Mummy plays at an open-air event, will something happen there?

 Will you be advocating for any specific pieces of legislation?

 There is a bill that is already passed in some states and on the ballot in others.
 It gives family members and police the ability to seek a court order to remove a gun from someone who is showing signs of harming others.
 It's a place to start, and gives power to those who are worried about their own safety.
 (Ed.
-Note: Crowe is referring to "risk-based" legislation.)
+Note: Crow is referring to "risk-based" legislation.)